Government of Somaliland

-The Government of Somaliland (JSL) (Dowladda Soomaaliland or Xukuumada Soomaaliland, حكومة صوماليلاند) is the central government of Somaliland.
+The Government of the Republic of Somaliland (JSL) (Dowladda Soomaaliland or Xukuumada Soomaaliland, حكومة صوماليلاند) is the central government of Somaliland.
 The Government of Somaliland consists of legislative, executive, and judicial branches, each of which functions independently from the others.
 The Government runs under the framework established by the Constitution of Somaliland, adopted in 2001.
 It is a unitary state.
 The seat of the government is located in Hargeisa, the capital of Somaliland.

 Although Somaliland has its own currency, armed forces, police, passport, visa and history of its independence as State of Somaliland from the British, no country recognizes it.

 Establishment

 The first government was formed in 1960, and it was a government that signed with United Kingdom of Great Britain and Northern Ireland the formal independence of Somaliland from United Kingdom of Great Britain and Northern Ireland on May 26, 1960, headed by Muhammad Haji Ibrahim Egal, the first Prime Minister of Somaliland and the second president of Somaliland.
 However second the government was established after the civil wars in Somalia escalated.
 The Grand Conference of the Northern People was held in Burao and was composed of the leaders of the Somali National Movement and representatives of all clans inhabiting north-western Somalia and decided that for the secession of Somalia to restore the sovereign state in Somaliland on 18 May 1991.